guigolab/gencode-cls-master-table/README.md

 5 | currentCompare | result of gffcompare against Gencode annotation *v41* for human and *vM30* for mouse, same categories as before.
 6 | sampleN | integer value indicating the number of transcripts across all samples merged into the respective transcript model
 7 | samplesMetadata | a list of mnemotechnics for the sample IDs that the "contained" transcripts are encountered in.
 See [Samples Metadata](#samples-metadata)
 8 | expression | decimal value corresponding to the expression level of the transcript, expressed as RPM.
-The order of the values matches the order of the samples in the previous tag.
+The order of the values matches the order of the samples the transcript belongs to in the previous tag.

 ### Samples Metadata
 The samples IDs have been generated in a way to keep track of as many metadata as possible.
 The names are composed as follows: